sradics/digital-garden/_notes/Team Genius.md

 12 to 15: The group of friends and family whose death we would deeply mourn. — location: [703](kindle://book?action=open&asin=B00OG8AXKO&location=703) ^ref-46520

 ---
+•      3 to 5: This is the circle of our very closest friends.
+Here Dunbar agrees with other social scientists. — location: [776](kindle://book?action=open&asin=B00OG8AXKO&location=776) ^ref-2809

+---
+•      12 to 15: The group of friends and family whose death we would deeply mourn. — location: [777](kindle://book?action=open&asin=B00OG8AXKO&location=777) ^ref-42771

+---
 “the number of identities that you can maintain in your head with some degree of acquaintances that an individual can maintain.
 It does not necessarily imply that you trust them, but it does mean that you can know something about them and their basic capabilities. — location: [710](kindle://book?action=open&asin=B00OG8AXKO&location=710) ^ref-55593

 ---